Where to go with the family in tow

 With more than 8,000 restaurants to choose from in the Houston area, it can be daunting trying to find a spot that's kid tested and parent approved.
 While plenty of well-known, national chains dot the city's landscape-Chili's, Rainforest Café and iHop, among others-there are just as many uniquely-Houston options that are certain to please.
 Check out the local spots that score big in H-Town.

-Not as diverse as the original Fairview location, the roomier River Oaks-set Barnaby's Cafe bustles with a cross-section of cool families toting tots, Gen X-ers, single straights and gays.
-There's a bit of West Coast influence on the menu-Chicken La Jolla and Petaluma salad, for example-and a coloring placemat menu for the little ones, advertising mac & cheese and corn dog offerings.
+Not as diverse as the original Fairview location, the roomier River Oaks-set Barnaby's Cafe bustles with people from all walks of life.
+There's a bit of West Coast influence on the menu —Chicken La Jolla and Petaluma salad, for example-and a coloring placemat menu for the little ones, advertising mac & cheese and corn dog offerings.
 Pups of all shapes and sizes are welcome on the dog-friendly patio, too, making visits to Barnaby's a true family affair.

 Finally, a great place where you can have your cake and eat it, too.
 At the Dessert Gallery guests choose from soups, salads, wraps, sandwiches and kid-friendly food like mac and cheese and PB&J sandwiches.
 Top off the meal with a scrumptious dessert while the kids chow on cupcakes, the super-fun "Design Your Own Cookie Platters" or the "S'mores Pupu Platters."
 The sweet shop also keeps board games on hand, so no one should be, well, bored.